Skip to content

 rankdir str

-layout direction, defaults to 'TB' (top to bottom), can be 'BT' (bottom to top), 'LR' (left to right), 'RL' (right to left)
+layout direction, accepts 'TB' (top to bottom), 'BT' (bottom to top), 'LR' (left to right), or 'RL' (right to left)

 'TB'

-bg_colour str
+bg_colour Optional[str]

-background color of image, defaults to None
+background color of image

-node_colour str
+node_colour Optional[str]

-fill colour of nodes, defaults to None
+fill colour of nodes

-shape of nodes, defaults to None Possible node_shape include "circle", "square", "diamond", "triangle"
+shape of nodes.
+Possible node_shape include "circle", "square", "diamond", "triangle"

-edge_colour str
+edge_colour Optional[str]

 If string type, it refers to Node attribute for node style.
 If callable type, it takes in the node itself and returns the node style.
-This overrides node_colour and node_shape and defaults to None.
+This overrides node_colour and node_shape.
 Possible node styles include {"style": "filled", "fillcolor": "gold", "shape": "diamond"}

-If stirng type, it refers to Node attribute for edge style.
+If string type, it refers to Node attribute for edge style.
 If callable type, it takes in the node itself and returns the edge style.
-This overrides edge_colour, and defaults to None.
-Possible edge styles include {"style": "bold", "label": "edge label", "color": "black"}
+This overrides edge_colour.
+Possible edge styles include

 Returns: